dalboris/test-cpp-github-actions-docker-ubuntu-18.04-minimal/README.md

 3. (Optional but recommended) Configure the Docker's credentials store for more secure login to Docker Hub.
 See: https://docs.docker.com/engine/reference/commandline/login/#credentials-store

-   For example, if your local machine is using Ubuntu, you can for example do something like this:
+   For example, if your local machine is using Ubuntu, you can do something like this:

    ```
    # Install GPG and Pass